AnasQiblawi/localgoose/README.md

 - 📑 Compound indexing support
 - 🔄 Schema inheritance and discrimination
 - 🎨 Custom type casting and validation
+- 🗄️ Backup and restore functionality
+- 🧩 Custom types and schema inheritance
+- 🛠️ Middleware hooks for documents, queries, and aggregations
+- 🌐 Geospatial queries and indexing
+- 📅 Date operators and bitwise operators

 ## Installation